averageflow/averageflow.github.io/_posts/2021-09-27-go-project-structure.markdown

 This is the place to put your project's website data if you are not using GitHub pages.

 ## Directories You Shouldn't Have

-/src
+`/src`

 Some Go projects do have a src folder, but it usually happens when the devs came from the Java world where it's a common pattern.
 If you can help yourself try not to adopt this Java pattern.
 You really don't want your Go code or Go projects to look like Java :-)

-Don't confuse the project level /src directory with the /src directory Go uses for its workspaces as described in How to Write Go Code.
-The $GOPATH environment variable points to your (current) workspace (by default it points to $HOME/go on non-windows systems).
-This workspace includes the top level /pkg, /bin and /srcdirectories.
-Your actual project ends up being a sub-directory under /src, so if you have the /src directory in your project the project path will look like this: /some/path/to/workspace/src/your_project/src/your_code.go.
-Note that with Go 1.11 it's possible to have your project outside of your GOPATH, but it still doesn't mean it's a good idea to use this layout pattern.
+Don't confuse the project level `/src` directory with the `/src` directory Go uses for its workspaces as described in How to Write Go Code.
+The `$GOPATH` environment variable points to your (current) workspace (by default it points to `$HOME/go` on non-windows systems).
+This workspace includes the top level `/pkg`, `/bin` and `/src` directories.
+Your actual project ends up being a sub-directory under `/src`, so if you have the `/src` directory in your project the project path will look like this: `/some/path/to/workspace/src/your_project/src/your_code.go`.
+Note that with Go 1.11 it's possible to have your project outside of your `GOPATH`, but it still doesn't mean it's a good idea to use this layout pattern.